Sioux Falls accepts many types of caps, tops and lids for recycling! Learn how to recycle them right:

 - Glass Bottles and Jars: If Metal: Yes!
 Make sure bottle or jar is EMPTY and recycle in bin (can be loose or left on if empty).
 Magnets will pull them out in the process.
 Plastic lids on glass bottles or jars, however, should be discarded before recycling.

 - Metal Cans- If Metal: Yes!
 Recycle in bin (can be loose or left on if empty).
 Magnets will pull them out in the process.
 Plastic lids on metal cans, however, should be discarded before recycling.

 - Pill Bottles: Yes!
 Make sure bottle is EMPTY, place back on and recycle in bin.

 - Cartons (Milk, Broth, Wine): No. Remove and throw away (acts as a contaminant when carton is recycled with paper and too small to capture if loose).

 - Pump or Spray Nozzles (Cleaning Supplies, Spray Butter, Lotion Pumps): No. Remove and throw away.
 The metal springs and liners make these non-recyclable.

 - To-Go Cup Lids: No. Remove and throw away.
-This material, along with the cup itself, is not currently recyclable.
+This material is not currently recyclable.

 - Wine Bottle Corks: No. Remove and keep out of the recycle bin.